Legend for website’s graphical elements

 Hasse diagrams

 Parameter box identifies a parameter by its most prominent name.
-Alternative names should be listed on its page.
+Alternative names are listed on its page.

 Directed edges depict inclusions.
 An edge from A to B implies that if A is upper bounded by $k$ then B is upper bounded by $f(k)$ where $f$ is a computable function.
 Style of an arc represents the known upper bound on $f$: